 Do you practice like the frog?
 Do you make progress one day, only to come back the next feeling as though you’ve slipped all the way back to the beginning?
 This kind of one-dimensional thinking (all ups and downs) is terribly limiting.
 Let’s add another dimension and put your practice campaign on the map!

-Before you leave today, make sure to download my free practice campaign worksheet so that you can map out your strategy just like I do!
+Before you leave today, make sure to download my free practice campaign worksheet so that you can map out your strategy just like I do.
+Just enter your info below to get the worksheet:

 The theater of war, violin version